milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Cloud Life Sciences (formerly Google Genomics): Cloud Life Sciences provides services and tools for managing, processing, and transforming life sciences data.

 Data Catalog: Data Catalog is a fully-managed and scalable metadata management service that empowers organizations to quickly discover, manage, and understand their data in Google Cloud.
 It offers a central data catalog across certain Google Cloud Services that allows organizations to have a unified view of their data assets.

+Dataform: Dataform provides an end-to-end experience for data analysts to develop, test, version control, and schedule complex SQL workflows.

 Dataplex: Dataplex is an intelligent data fabric that helps customers unify distributed data and automate management and governance across that data to power analytics at scale.